-The company has a wholly owned subsidiary, GWest Surgery Limited (the subsidiary).
-The subsidiary which is incorporated and domiciled in St. Lucia, has not yet began trading.
+The company's wholly owned subsidiary, GWest Surgery Limited, incorporated and domiciled in St. Lucia and which has never traded, has now been removed from the register of companies in St. Lucia.

 On December 21, 2017 the company became a listed entity on the Jamaica Stock Exchange Junior Market.